-Groups realized the power of creating and recording on demand content during the pandemic.
+Groups realized the power of leveraging on demand recording during the pandemic.
 Now that we are back to meeting in-person, the advantages of creating content have not changed.
 The ability to monetize and extend the reach of the event through content creation gives many meeting planners and stakeholders more power to educate, inform and energize their audiences.

 The Next Strategic Tool for Event Planners